Updated March 27, 2019

 Seattle and Portland are both listed as very bikeable cities on walkscore.com.
 The score is based on biking infrastructure, hilly terrain, and road connectivity.

 Have you been thinking about getting into bike commuting?
 Well, the data backs up what we already knew to be true: the Pacific Northwest is a great place for it.
-Now that summer is here, it’s the perfect time to change up your routine and start commuting to work.
 You’ll save money on gas, get a daily workout and avoid traffic.
 For help getting started, check out our five tips on making the transition to bike commuting.

 - Prioritize Your Safety – Before you get on that bike, make sure you prioritize your safety.
 Be sure to have a good fitting helmet as well as a high-quality bike light.

 - Get a Tune-up – If your bike has been sitting in the shed for a couple years, you’re going to need more than a tire pump to get it going.
 Take your bike in to your local bike shop for a tune-up to make sure the chains are greased, the gears are tuned up and your bike is in tip-top condition.

 - Survey Your Office – Many offices have bike cages and almost all newer buildings have access to showers.
 Ask around at your office to see what amenities are available to you that you may not know about.